It is time to remind your users that heartless con artists use social engineering tactics to trick people looking for love.

 The Valentine's Day Scams Are Plentiful

 There are many Valentine's Day scams, but the most prevalent are phony florists, online dating scams, phony Valentine's day electronic greeting cards and delivery scams.
-These days, organized cybercrime create whole malicious florist websites, or send you an email claiming to be from a local florist with a great deal (just click here) to save big on flowers.
+These days, organized cybercrime gangs create whole malicious florist websites, or send you an email claiming to be from a local florist with a great deal (just click here) to save big on flowers.

 Fake electronic greeting cards can be filled with malware and if you click on the link to open the card, you will infect your computer or other electronic device with malware that will steal your personal information and use it to make you a victim of identity theft.

-Another current Valentine's day delivery email scam is about the delivery of a gift basket of wine and flowers, however the person bringingh the gift basket requests five dollars or less as a fee to be paid by credit card because alcohol is being delivered.
+Another current Valentine's day delivery email scam is about the delivery of a gift basket of wine and flowers, however the person bringing the gift basket requests five dollars or less as a fee to be paid by credit card because alcohol is being delivered.
 When you fill out the online form, the scammer runs up charges on your credit card.

 I suggest you send the following to your employees, friends and family this weekend: